asm0dey/de-ds/index.md

 * Data exploration and analysis

 <!--
-The core responsibility of the data analyst is to understand what information business people need to know about how the company is functioning and extract this from the data.
+The core responsibility of the BI analyst is to understand what information business people need to know about how the company is functioning and extract this from the data.
 They are therefore, as we've already said, deep experts in both the business domain and the available data.
 Much of their work concerns data communication, either through creating dashboards to monitor core business metrics, or adhoc reports to answer business questions, which requires very high level data visualisation skills.
 They are typically good at data cleaning, usually through tools like Excel or SQL, and are skilled at exploring and analysing this data.
 -->

 ---